respawn-app/FlowMVI/docs/plugins/prebuilt.md

 }
 ```

-This plugin is designed to suspend inside its `block` because it already launches a background job.
+* This plugin is designed to suspend inside its `block` because it already launches a background job.
 You can safely collect flows and suspend forever in the `block`.

-After the store is started, this plugin will begin receiving subscription events from the store.
+* After the store is started, this plugin will begin receiving subscription events from the store.
 * The **first time** the number of plugins reaches the minimum, the block that you provided will be run.
 * The job will stay active until it either ends by itself or the number of subscriptions drops below the minimum.
 * If the job has ended by itself, it will only be launched **after** the count of subscriptions has dropped below the
   minimum.
-I.e. it will not be relaunched each time a new subscriber appears, and only when the condition is satisfied
+I.e. it will not be relaunched each time an additional subscriber appears,
-  the first time.
+  but only when the condition is satisfied the next time again.

 This plugin is useful for starting and stopping observation of some external data sources when the user can interact
 with the app.
 For example, you may want to collect some flows and call `updateState` on each emission to update